ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/clustering/replication/replication.markdown

 The data is sent in batches.
 When the _destination_ confirms getting the data, the last accepted `ETag` is then advanced and the next batch of data is sent.

 {NOTE: Replication Failure}
-In case of failure it will re-start with the [Initial Handshake Procedure](../../../server/clustering/replication/advanced-replication), which will make sure we will start replicating from the last accepted `ETag`.
+In case of failure, it will re-start with the [Initial Handshake Procedure](../../../server/clustering/replication/advanced-replication), which will make sure we will start replicating from the last accepted `ETag`.
 {NOTE/}

 {PANEL/}